rileykarson/terraform-provider-google/example/tutorial.md

 ## Terraforming!

-Let's get Terraform using {{project-id}}!
+Let's use {{project-id}} with Terraform!
 Click the Cloud Shell icon below to copy the command to your shell, and then run it from the shell by pressing Enter/Return.
 Terraform will pick up the project name from the environment variable.